mehanizm/mapsorter/README.md

 [![codecov](https://codecov.io/gh/mehanizm/mapsorter/branch/master/graph/badge.svg)](https://codecov.io/gh/mehanizm/mapsorter)
 [![Go Report](https://goreportcard.com/badge/github.com/mehanizm/mapsorter)](https://goreportcard.com/badge/github.com/mehanizm/mapsorter)

-Golang map sorter that frees you of writing boilerplate sorting code every time
+Golang map sorter that frees you of writing boilerplate sorting code each time

 When can it be useful?
-Imagine, you have a map with data and want to get keys slice that:
+Imagine, you have a map with the data and want to get slice of its keys that:

-* in order of keys by string length, string value, datetime, int or float converted from strings or as native types;
+* ordered of keys by string length, string value, datetime, int or float converted from strings or as native types;
-* in order of values by string length, string value, datetime, int or float converted from strings or as native types;
+* ordered of values by string length, string value, datetime, int or float converted from strings or as native types;
 * in reverse order or only top N of the sorted results.

 Not clear enough?
 See examples below.